Willj221/nrobinson.me/develop-with-po-util.md

 $ po photon flash
 ```

-> **If you prototype rapidly like I do, flashing will become a frequently used shortcut.**

 Pressing `Ctrl + Alt + 3` cleans the firmware and removes the `bin/` directory by running:

 ```bash